 As parents, we try and protect our children and keep them safe from physical, emotional and psychological harm.
 Sometimes however, our children experience things which can be potentially harmful to their psychological development.
 This may be in relation to themselves or others that they are connected to.
-These include trauma, violence, changes in family circumstances, physical illness or bereavement, accidents, disability, parents’ loss of regular income, social difficulties, changes in school etc. What makes one child cope better than another, and how come two children who experience a similar trauma for example, respond completely differently?
+These include trauma, violence, changes in family circumstances, physical illness or bereavement, accidents, disability, parents’ loss of regular income, social difficulties, changes in school etc. In this piece, we are considering what makes one child cope better than another, and how come two children who experience a similar trauma for example, respond completely differently.
 The answer lies in their general resilience, which will affect their perception of the event and how it affects their perception of themselves and their world.

 In research that I have conducted regarding the effects of divorce on a child’s level of adjustment and self- esteem, it was clear that the factors that consistently predicted positive outcome for a child’s psychological wellbeing is their level of resilience.
 Resilience is important for children as it can help a child to adjust to and possibly even be strengthened by adversity.